edwalk/portfolio-customer-data/README.md

 Because the data does not include purchase details outside of the latest purchase made by a customer, it is not possible to provide aggregate data on elements such as voucher usage, newsletter subscription status or time spent on website for the entire purchase history of each customer.

 ## Project 2 - Tableau Dashboard
 For this project, I mirrored the dashboard in Project 1 in Tableau.
+The dashboard can be accessed here: https://public.tableau.com/app/profile/edward.walker3149/viz/CustomerDataDashboard_16941274761550/Dashboard#1

 ### Skills displayed:
 - Tableau visualisation creation